Calculate your Married Couple's Allowance

 To benefit as a couple, you need to earn less than your partner and have an income of £12,500 or less.
 Your partner’s income must be between £12,501 and £50,000 (£43,430 in Scotland) for you to be eligible.

 You can backdate your claim to include any tax year since 5 April 2015 that you were eligible for Marriage Allowance.
-If your partner has since died you can still claim - phone the Income Tax Helpline.
+If your partner has since died you can still claim - phone the Income Tax Helpline (external link).

 Before you Apply

-You need your National Insurance number and your partner’s.
+You need your National Insurance number (external link) and your partner’s.

 You also need a way to prove your identity.
 This can be one of the following: